mhered/duckiebot/README.md

 ## Power up

-The first challenge was charging the battery after two years in order to power up the bot.
+The first challenge was charging the battery - after two years of inactivity - in order to power up the bot.

 I plugged the bot and tried to power it up - Note: using the side button in the battery, not the button at the top which is only to power down.